NCache for Node.js Web Sessions

 NCache provides a session store for session data storage in Node.js.
 If your application is running in a web server farm and you need reliable and scalable storage for your session persistence, then NCache is the best available option.
 Using NCache, your cache cluster nodes can cater to extreme transaction loads, with which you can achieve as much scalability as possible.

-To further learn about how to use Node.js Sessions, refer here.
+To further learn about how to use Node.js sessions, please refer to Node.js Sessions.

 Before getting started with NCache in Node.js, take the following prerequisites under consideration:

 Node.js version 14.15.3 or above is installed with Chocolatey.